FastTrackOrg/FastTrack/readme.md

 ## Installation

-Stable builds of the software are available for Linux, Mac, and Windows on the [download page](https://www.fasttrack.sh/docs/installation/).
-Nightly builds are available on the [Github Actions artifacts](https://github.com/FastTrackOrg/FastTrack/actions).
+Stable builds of the software are available for Linux, Mac, and Windows on the [download page](https://www.fasttrack.sh/docs/installation/) and the [GitHub repository](https://github.com/FastTrackOrg/FastTrack/releases).
+Continuous builds triggered after each modification are available on the [continuous download page](https://www.fasttrack.sh/download/Continuous/).

 ## Documentation